aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSB via C# or Online App" h2=".NET API for PPTM to XLSB conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert, and render documents in various file formats.
+It includes Aspose.Slides for .NET and Aspose.Cells for .NET, which can be used to convert PPTM file to XLSB within any .NET, C#, ASP.NET and VB.NET application.

+The process of converting PPTM to XLSB involves two steps.
+Firstly, Aspose.Slides for .NET can be used to export PPTM to HTML.
+This API provides a wide range of features for manipulating PowerPoint presentations, such as creating, editing, and converting presentations.
+It also supports a variety of file formats, including PPTM, PPTX, PPSX, POTX, POT, PPS, and PPT.

+Once the PPTM file is converted to HTML, Aspose.Cells for .NET can be used to convert HTML to XLSB.
+This API provides a comprehensive set of features for working with spreadsheets, such as creating, editing, and converting spreadsheets.
+It also supports a variety of file formats, including XLSB, XLSX, XLSM, XLS, CSV, and HTML.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to XLSB within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for .NET, developers can easily convert PPTM file to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+The process involves two simple steps, namely exporting PPTM to HTML using Aspose.Slides for .NET and then converting HTML to XLSB using Aspose.Cells for .NET.
+Both APIs provide a wide range of features for manipulating documents and spreadsheets, as well as support for a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}